- First Aid Requirement

 - SIA Applications

-Under the Private Security Industry Authority Act 2001, all individuals wishing to continue to work in the private security industry must undertake a recognised 'top-up' qualification before re-applying for the licence to practice.
+Under the Private Security Industry Authority Act 2001, all individuals wishing to work in the private security industry must undertake a recognised qualification before applying for a licence.

-The Level 2 Award in Door Supervisors in the private security industry (top-up) has been developed to meet the requirements of the Security Industry Authority (SIA).
-It is based on the relevant SIA Specifications for Learning and Qualifications and provides the necessary skills and knowledge for learners who wish to apply to renew their SIA licence and work as a Door Supervisor within the private security industry.
+The Level 2 Award in Door Supervision has been developed to meet the requirements of the Security Industry Authority (SIA).
+It is based on the relevant SIA Specifications for Learning and Qualifications and provides the necessary skills and knowledge for learners who wish to apply for an SIA licence and work as a Door Supervisor within the private security industry.

-On course completion, having gained your qualification, you will be able to apply to the SIA for the renewal of your ‘actual’ licence.
+On course completion, having gained your qualification, you will be able to apply to the SIA for the ‘actual’ licence.
 There is a cost to this of £190.
 Applications are also subject to a criminal record check.
 Once granted, the licence is valid for 3 years before renewal.

 This course includes Shield (SIA approved) Physical Intervention Foundation Programme (SPI-FP)